ryan-endacott/ryan-endacott.github.com/_posts/2013-1-13-What's-a-blog.md

 ---
 layout: post
 title: What's a blog anyway....
-description: First post!
-To keep track of potential topics.
 published: true
 ---

 Hello world!
 This is my first ever Jekyll post on my first ever blog.
 What a great way to herald in the new year!
 I just hope that I can keep up with it and write often.
+Writing has historically been my achilles heel, but I hope to utilize my love of software to vanquish that.

 I think I'm going to use this first post to keep track of what I'd like to write about.
 At least for now.